Cardinals vs. Yankees Player Props Betting Odds

 Arenado Stats

-- Arenado has picked up a hit in three games in a row.
-In his last five games he is batting .313 with a double, a home run, a walk and four RBI.
+- Arenado brings a four-game streak with at least one hit into this contest.
+During his last five outings he is batting .333 with two doubles, a home run, two walks and four RBI.

 Arenado Recent Games